AndyScherrenberg/bootcamp-jenkins-example/docs/Config.md

 In this file you will find a token string which needs to be copied into the Jenkins GUI.

+(note: For Docker users this hashed key will also be printed in your console when you start the docker container.
+Alternatively you can check you local persistant path and look for the file mentioned in the image.)

 ## Install Plugins